madgik/exareme2/documentation/algorithms-user-guide.md

 Local computations, global computations and the algorithm flow.
 A local computation takes places in each local node and usually produces some aggregate of the primary data found in the local node.
-A global computation takes place in a special node called the global node, and usually consilidates the local aggregates into a global aggregate.
+A global computation takes place in a special node called the global node, and usually consolidates the local aggregates into a global aggregate.
 Finally, the algorithm flow is responsible for coordinating these computations and the data exchange between nodes.